runicscribe/worldbuilding-docs/dae-machina/culture/organizations/free_cities.md

 The "face" of the free cities.
 Not the most wealthy or influential, but still quite important.
 Contains the meeting place for the free cities council.
 Generally agreed upon as neutral ground among the cities.
 Eosport is also the primary port of travel between the free cities and Teythmos, and hosts embassies for a number of nations.
-It is partly built on the ruins of the former Elyos capital (New Aelmos, not to be confused with the 'jinn city of the same name) which was abandoned in 100 BC, during the Uon war.
+It is primarly built on the ruins of the former Elyos capital (New Aelmos, not to be confused with the 'jinn city of the same name) which was abandoned by the Elyos Coalition in 100 BC, during the Uon war.
+It has not regained the size or power it had before the war, but remains a large and influential city.

+More stratified than Haven - noticible divide between Docks / Merchants Circle / Upper City In particular, different peacekeeping forces
+ - Upper City Guards
+ - City Watch - technically have jurisdiction over the whole city except the High Council Chambers, but in practice mostly only present in Merchants circle and various gates/bridges
+ There are also private forces present in certain areas
+ + Private Mercenaries employed as guards in the Merchants quarter, and some warehouses in the docks
+ + Assorted Gangs in the docks

 ### Layout